Javac-g/Class-Design.-Encapsulation-Exceptions/Readme.md

 # Task 2 -  Implement a Circle Class:

-Attributes:
-radius (private double): Represents the radius of the circle. color (private String): Represents the color of the circle. scale (private float): Represents the scale factor for the size of the circle.
-Constructor:
+### Attributes
+- **Radius (double):** Determines the size of the circle.
+- **Color (String):** Defines the color of the circle.
+- **Scale (float):** Adjusts the size of the circle relative to its original radius.

+### Constructor
-Circle(double radius): Initializes the circle with the given radius and default values for color and scale.
+- **Circle(double radius):** Initializes a new instance of the Circle class with a specified radius and default values for color and scale.

-Create Drawing Methods:
+### Drawing Methods

-draw(): Draws the circle using its current properties (radius, color, and scale). draw(String color): Draws the circle with the specified color, affecting the color attribute. draw(float scale): Draws the circle with the specified scale, affecting the scale attribute. draw(String color, float scale): Draws the circle with the specified color and scale, affecting both the color and scale attributes.
+- **draw():** Renders the circle using its current properties.
+- **draw(String color):** Draws the circle with a specified color, updating the color attribute.
+- **draw(float scale):** Draws the circle with a specified scale, updating the scale attribute.
+- **draw(String color, float scale):** Draws the circle with both specified color and scale, updating the respective attributes.
-Functionality of Drawing Methods:

-Each draw method should update the circle's properties accordingly.
-The actual drawing functionality is not implemented (as indicated by the empty method bodies).
-You can assume these methods would integrate with a graphical library to render the circle on-screen.
-Objectives:
+## Objectives
-Demonstrate the use of method overloading by providing multiple draw methods with different parameters.
+- **Method Overloading:** Demonstrates the use of method overloading by providing multiple drawing methods with different parameters.
-Show understanding of basic OOP principles such as encapsulation by using private attributes and public methods.
+- **Encapsulation:** Shows an understanding of basic OOP principles by using private attributes and public methods.
-Implement a constructor to initialize an object's state and methods to modify it.
+- **Initialization:** Implements a constructor to initialize the circle's state and methods to modify it.

-Additional Considerations:
+## Additional Considerations
-The methods are stubs (empty implementations), as the actual drawing depends on a graphical context not provided here.
-Think about how you might expand this class to integrate with a real graphical library and what additional methods or properties might be necessary.
+- **Stub Methods:** The draw methods are currently stubs, as the actual drawing implementation would require a graphical context.
+Consider how this class might integrate with a real graphical library like JavaFX or Swing.
-Consider adding getters and setters for the circle's properties to allow for more controlled access and modification.
+- **Expansion:** Think about additional methods or properties that might be useful, such as getters and setters for the circle's properties, or methods to calculate area and circumference.
-Ensure your class structure is clear and provides a logical and intuitive interface for creating and manipulating circle objects with various visual properties.
+- **Error Handling:** Consider adding error handling for invalid parameters (e.g., negative radius or scale).

 ## How to Run
 Provide instructions on how to compile and run the program, including any necessary commands or steps.